Getting Started

 Claim the task

-hence task claim setup project.splOutput:
+hence task claim design project.splOutput:

 Do the actual work